storacha/specs/content-serve-auth.md

 - **Space**: A logical container for data, identified by a DID (Decentralized Identifier).
 Authorization is granted for an entire space, and all data within a space shares the same permissions.
 - **Delegation**: The act of granting specific capabilities to another entity via UCAN, and the signed document proving the delegation (also called a "**proof**").
-- **Gateway**: A service (e.g., Freeway) that facilitates content retrieval and enforces authorization policies.
+- **IPFS Gateway**: A service that implements the [IPFS HTTP Gateway spec](https://specs.ipfs.tech/http-gateways/) to facilitate content retrieval, that _also_ enforces authorization policies.
-- **Delegations Store**: A store used by the IPFS gateway to store and manage delegations.
+- **Delegations Store**: A store used by a Gateway to store and manage delegations.

 ## Delegation Flow Diagram for an IPFS Gateway